the-astronot/the-astronot.github.io/assets/projects/terminal_tv.md

 ---
 ## terminal_tv

+**Status**: Largely Completed

 **Description:**

-A Collaboration with [Vincent Rizzari](https://github.com/rizzarivincent) to try and convert videos into frames of ascii text to play in the terminal.
+Software to that converts video files into frames of ascii text that can be played in the terminal.

 **Hardware:**